 CM: A fine selection from the variety show Steely Dan proffered on their debut.

-CM: Dan’s first studio album in twenty years recaptured “mystical soul synergy” with ease, and flagship “Abbie” has it all: smart composition, tight feel, complex colors, vintage tones, contemporary vibe, and dark humor.
+CM: Dan’s first studio album in twenty years recaptured “mystical soul synergy” with ease, and flagship “Abbie” has it all: smart composition, tight feel, vintage tones, contemporary vibe, and dark humor.
 It’s a natural successor to Gaucho, a testament to their timelessness, at least in my estimation.
 “Abbie” sure holds up her part of the bargain.

 CM: Behold the lasting intrigue of a still-unsolved lyric (involving deception, drugs, and a particular doctor) told over relaxed music, with an astounding Phil Woods alto solo to boot.
 The centerpiece of Katy Lied.

 TG: In bits and pieces but especially at the end, “Wu” contains building blocks for the elegant spire that later became “Aja”.
 It’s also a wonderfully catchy song about addiction (to drugs and others) and loss (of one’s sense of self).

 CM: Whether or not Don and Walt liked playing live in the early days, it enabled the cohesion of a piece like this, groove-based and with solos so immediate (particularly Fagen in the double-time outro) as to seem like a true studio performance.
 Maybe it was.

 TG: Enough going on to twist your mind and keep your toes tapping.

 CM: To explain the music’s ingenuity and how it supports yet another femme-fatale tale would take too long, but suffice it to say that Dan reconvened with high standards intact for Two Against Nature.
 Who else could deliver a treatise like this, or procure the crack musicians to make it sound effortless?